The Internal State of an LLM Knows When It's Lying: Introduction

 Large Language Models (LLMs) have recently demonstrated remarkable success in a broad range of tasks \cite{brown2020language,bommarito2022gpt,driess2023palm,bubeck2023sparks}.
 However, when composing a response, LLMs tend to hallucinate facts and provide inaccurate information \cite{ji2023survey}.
 Furthermore, they seem to provide this incorrect information using confident and compelling language.
 The combination of a broad body of knowledge, along with the provision of confident but incorrect information, may cause significant harm, as people may accept the LLM as a knowledgeable source, and fall for its confident and compelling language, even when providing false information.

 We believe that in order to perform well, an LLM must have some internal notion as to whether a sentence is true or false, as this information is required for generating (or predicting) following tokens.
 For example, consider an LLM generating the following false information ``The sun orbits the Earth."
 After stating this incorrect fact, the LLM is more likely to attempt to correct itself by saying that this is a misconception from the past.
 But after stating a true fact, for example ``The Earth orbits the sun," it is more likely to focus on other planets that orbit the sun.
-Therefore, we hypothesize that determining whether a statement is true or false can be extracted from the LLM's internal state.
+Therefore, we hypothesize that the truth or falsehood of a statement should be represented by, and therefore extractable from, the LLM's internal state.